 Which pillars fit best

-For Vienna unambiguously **Smart Buildings + Software/AI**, exactly in the spirit of the Loxone project.
-KNX/Loxone/DALI-2 integration, Frigate VMS with local AI supervision, Ollama-based private LLM assistant.
+For Vienna unambiguously **Smart Buildings + Software/AI**, with the KNX/Loxone/DALI-2 stack plus Frigate VMS and Ollama-based private LLM as the differentiator.
 Our tech stack fits precisely here: KNX bus as the foundation, Loxone as orchestration, local AI as the differentiator against integrators still shipping data to AWS/Azure clouds.

 For the data centre segment (NTT Wien, Equinix VI1, Interxion VIE1) **Data Centres + Software/AI** with focus on DCIM (EcoStruxure IT), cooling design (rear-door HX for racks above 25 kW), and AI cluster integration for tech firms' R&D branches.
-We haven't delivered this in Vienna yet, but we've done the same type of work in Cluj-Napoca (`ai-cluster-research-lab`).
+We haven't delivered this in Vienna yet; the design stack is transferable from the data centre work we run elsewhere.

 For Siemens Mobility Floridsdorf, OMV Vienna, Frequentis and similar enterprise clients — **Industry + Automation** via Sondermaschinenbau and robotic-cell integration.
 Here we're looking for the first client and we're in the pre-engagement phase.

-In Vienna the client usually finds us by having heard about the Loxone project through acquaintances or via specialised smart-home forums.
-The first question that lands is usually "can you do it without cloud?" — and the answer is yes.
-That's our differentiator for the Austrian high-end residential market.
-For larger commercial projects (data centres, automotive supplier) we're at the early-stage relationship-building phase in Vienna — the reference so far is residential, but the transferable competencies are ready.
+In Vienna we engage clients through the cross-border channel from Bratislava — Slovak engineering plus Austrian regulatory discipline (ÖVE, OIB, e-ZKO).
+The first question that lands from high-end residential clients is usually "can you do it without cloud?" — and the answer is yes.
+That's our differentiator for the Austrian market.
+For larger commercial projects (data centres, automotive supplier) we're at the early-stage relationship-building phase — the transferable competencies are ready, the first Vienna reference is what we're working towards.